Newman returns, helps No. 23 Wake Forest top NC State 44-10

+“I felt great, felt great all week,” Newman said, “and I still feel great now.”

-Newman had missed one game and part of another with a shoulder injury, and his status was uncertain for the long-running instate series.
-But Newman and the Demon Deacons (7-1, 3-1 Atlantic Coast Conference) got off to a dominating start that had this one wrapped up early.
+That helps explain why Newman and the Demon Deacons (7-1, 3-1 Atlantic Coast Conference) had this one wrapped up early.
+By the end, the school said, the 34-point margin was its largest ever against an ACC opponent at its BB&T Field home since September 1968.

-“I was really pleased that we showed up ready to play,” coach Dave Clawson said.
-“I thought we were ready to play from the get-go.”

-Wake Forest said the 34-point margin was its largest ever against an ACC opponent at BB&T Field, where the Demon Deacons began playing in September 1968.

-Newman scored twice on first-quarter keepers, taking a moment to extend his arms to the side in celebration as he crossed the goal line on a 20-yard run that started Wake Forest’s opening-period romp.
+Newman scored twice on first-quarter keepers, starting with the arms-extended 20-yarder.
 He also had the first of his three TD throws to Jack Freudenthal in the first quarter, with Wake Forest scoring touchdowns on its first three drives and taking a 24-0 lead early in the second.

-Newman threw for 287 yards and ran for 30 more before checking out late in the third.

 N.C.
 State (4-4, 1-3) never had an answer, with its defense unable to stop the Demon Deacons and its offense unable to sustain drives with first-time starting quarterback Devin Leary.

-The redshirt freshman completed 17 of 45 passes for 149 yards and a second-quarter touchdown but had two interceptions.
-There was also Keyon Lesane’s fumbled kickoff return deep in Wolfpack territory that set up Freudenthal’s first TD grab.
+Leary had two interceptions, both to Amari Henderson, while Keyon Lesane’s fumbled kickoff return deep in Wolfpack territory set up Freudenthal’s first TD grab.

-“That was a bad situation for us to have to be in on defense obviously,” Wolfpack coach Dave Doeren said of the fumble.
+“That was a bad situation for us to have to be in on defense obviously,” Wolfpack coach Dave Doeren said.
 “The whole first quarter didn’t go our way.
 We didn’t get off the field on third down.
 Field position was pretty critical in this football game on the road, and we didn’t have any.”

 THE TAKEAWAY

 N.C.
 State: It was another miserable every-other-year trip west to Winston-Salem, where N.C.
 State has won once since 2001.
-Worse, it came following an open date that allowed Leary to get plenty of first-team practice reps to prepare as the Wolfpack’s third starting QB this season in an attempt to regroup for a November push.
+It came following an open date that allowed Leary to get plenty of first-team practice reps to prepare as the Wolfpack’s third starting QB this season in an attempt to regroup for a November push.
+Worse, the injury-riddled Wolfpack lost starting running back Zonovan Knight in the first half; he got an X-ray for an undisclosed injury.

+“We’ve just got to get better,” Doeren said.
+“I mean, I can’t even look at the score right now. … We’ve got 10 penalties, we’ve got three turnovers.
+There’s a lot to fix.”

 Wake Forest: The open week bought time for Newman to get healthy for the only team still with a chance to interrupt fourth-ranked Clemson’s march to yet another ACC Atlantic Division title.
-The Demon Deacons were 0-7 under Clawson when emerging from an open week, but they ended that drought by beating the Wolfpack for the third straight year.
+The Demon Deacons were 0-7 under Clawson when emerging from an open week, but now they’ve beaten the Wolfpack for a third straight year.

 POLL IMPLICATIONS